Is Grammarly Worth It for College Students?

 Lindsay Babcock

 Lindsay is the creator of Om Proofreading.
-She has a BA in psychology and earned a certificate in proofreading by passing the final exam in Proofread Anywhere’s general proofreading course.
-She shares what she’s learning in the field and through research to inform and inspire her readers.
+She holds a BA in psychology and a TEFL certification.
+She earned a proofreading certificate by passing the final exam in Proofread Anywhere’s General Proofreading: Theory and Practice course.
+She shares practical guidance on proofreading informed by professional training, extensive study of the Chicago Manual of Style (CMOS), and real-world experience proofreading a variety of written content for clients.

 Recent Posts